+~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sequence °∎¢⊞∑
+Sequence °∎¢≣∑

 ?
 Add missing rows from a sequence.

-Rows added: Missing integers •
+Rows added: Missing integers

-From column: N -
+From column: N •

 Minimum: User defined 💌

 Minimum value: 0

 Maximum: User defined 💌

 Maximum value: 9

-Order: Descending -
+Order: Descending •

 New values: Blank

 - Set Rows Added to Missing integers or Missing dates depending on the type of sequence. - Set From column to the column with the incomplete sequence. - Set Minimum to: - From data to set the minimum value in the sequence to the minimum value in the selected column. - User defined to set the minimum value to a value set by the user.
-Must be in \underline{yyyy} -M-d format for dates, regardless of the date format in the dataset.

-• Set Maximum to:

-- From data to set the maximum value in the sequence to the maximum value in the selected column. - User defined to set the maximum values to a value set by the user.
-Must be in \underline{yyyy} -M-d format for dates, regardless of the date format in the dataset. - Set Order according to whether you want the dataset sorted Ascending or Descending by the selected column. - Set New values to: - o Blank to set new row values to empty. - Copy from above to set new row values to the same as the next row sorted above from the input dataset. - Copy from below to set new row values to the same as the next row sorted below from the input dataset. - User defined to allow the user to choose a value for new row values.
+Must be in yyyy-M-d or yyyy-MM-dd format for dates, regardless of the date format in the dataset. - Set Maximum to: - From data to set the maximum value in the sequence to the maximum value in the selected column. - User defined to set the maximum values to a value set by the user.
+Must be in yyyy-M-d or yyyy-MM-dd format for dates, regardless of the date format in the dataset. - Set Order according to whether you want the dataset sorted Ascending or Descending by the selected column. - Set New values to: - $\circ$ Blank to set new row values to empty. - Copy from above to set new row values to the same as the next row sorted above from the input dataset. - Copy from below to set new row values to the same as the next row sorted below from the input dataset. - User defined to allow the user to choose a value for new row values.
 Set With value for the new value to use.

-- Input row values are unchanged. - You can add leading zeros to integers values created using the Pad transform. - You can change the format of dates created using the DateTime format transform. - If you only want to add some values from a sequence (e.g. odd numbers or weekdays) then you can do this by using Sequence followed by Filter to remove the unwanted values.
+- Existing sequence values are unchanged. - You can add leading zeros to integers values created using the Pad transform. - Dates added will try to follow the format of existing dates, using the date formats listed in the Dates tab of the Preferences window.
+If you want ISO dates, make sure yyyy-MM-dd is above yyyy-M-d. - You can change the format of dates created using the DateTime format transform. - If you only want to add some values from a sequence (e.g. odd numbers or weekdays) then you can do this by using Sequence followed by Filter to remove the unwanted values.
 You might need to use Calculate with the Modulus and/or Day of week operation to create a column to filter on. - Use the Cross transform if you want to combine multiple sequences.
 E.g. to cross hourly times (00:00, 01:00 ...
-23:00) with a date sequence.
+23:00 ) with a date sequence.